 We achieve this in number of ways, including through our House System, Tutor Groups, Counselling Services, Career Support, and Student Support Services.
 We believe that the relationships your son builds in his Tutor Group, his House and his Year Level, together with the commitment of our staff, will ensure that his memories of Parade will be ones of genuine care and happiness.

 The House System gives your son a feeling of belonging from the day he joins Parade College.
-We have four Houses named after the first four founding Brothers of Parade College: Bodkin, Hughes, Lynch and Treacy.
-Every student is placed in one of these four Houses on enrolment at Parade, and remains with that House during his time at the College.
+We have five Houses named after the first four founding Brothers of Parade College: Bodkin, Hughes, Lynch, Nolan and Treacy.
+Every student is placed in one of these five Houses on enrolment at Parade, and remains with that House during his time at the College.

 At our Bundoora campus, each House is headed by a House Leader, who has overall responsibility and care for the boys in their House, and who works with their team of Tutor Teachers to care for the students in the House.

-House Leaders, the Student Welfare Co-Ordinators and the Director of Pathways Programs collaborate closely with Tutor Teachers to ensure the well-being of students under their care.
-This Team is supported by our Assistant Principal (Student Welfare) who meets regularly with them to make sure that there is a consistent approach to student well-being across the Houses and the two campuses.
+House Leaders, the Student Welfare Co-Ordinators and the Dean of Students collaborate closely with Tutor Teachers to ensure the well-being of students under their care.
+This Team is supported by our Assistant Principal (Student Wellbeing) who meets regularly with them to make sure that there is a consistent approach to student well-being across the Houses and the two campuses.

 The boys compete in a range of inter-House competitions and activities, participate in House Assemblies, engage in awareness raising and fund-raising activities for the charities their House sponsors, go on camps and retreats together, and have a special House Celebration Day.